schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Amorphous Viewpoint

-A real estate sales agent warns a environs at a cabin.
+A real estate sales agent warns an environs at a cabin.

 ## Freelance Verification